-The key word is "time" as one thing that differentiates investing from gambing is that it takes a great deal of time — both to learn about investing and to watch your investments grow.
+The key word is "time."
+The one thing that differentiates investing from gambling is that it takes a great deal of patience — both to learn about investing and to watch your investments grow.

 Investing is not a get-rich-quick scheme, and (in most every instance) should not be approached as a short-term opportunity.

 If you're reading this article, then we'd like to hazard a guess that you have considered or are considering investing.
 If so, then our first order is to review and check the way you think about investing and investments.